gchq/stroom-docs/content/en/docs/quick-start-guide/process.md

 1. Right click on the root AND operator and click {{< stroom-icon "add.svg" "Add Term" >}} Add Term.
   A new expression is added to the tree as a child of the operator and it has three dropdowns in it ({{< glossary "Field" >}}, {{< glossary "Condition" >}} and value).
-1. To create an expression term for the Feed:
+1. Create an expression term for the Feed:
     1. Field: `Feed`
     1. Condition: `is`
     1. Value: `CSV_FEED`
-1. To create an expression term for the Stream Type:
+1. Create an expression term for the Stream Type:
     1. Field: `Type`
     1. Condition: `=`
     1. Value: `Raw Events`